 Unlike road cars, driver comfort does not enter the equation - spring and damper rates are very firm to ensure the impact of hitting bumps and kerbs is defused as quickly as possible.
 The spring absorbs the energy of the impact, the shock absorber releases it on the return stroke, and prevents an oscillating force from building up.
 Think in terms of catching a ball rather than letting it bounce.

-Unlike road cars, Formula One springs are no longer mounted directly to the suspension arms, instead being operated remotely via push-rods and bell cranks which (like the lobes of a camshaft) allow for variable rate springing - softer initial compliance becoming stronger as the spring is compressed further.
+Unlike road cars, Formula 1 springs are no longer mounted directly to the suspension arms, instead being operated remotely via push-rods and bell cranks which (like the lobes of a camshaft) allow for variable rate springing - softer initial compliance becoming stronger as the spring is compressed further.
 The suspension links themselves are now made out of carbon fibre to add strength and save weight.
 This is vital to reduce 'unsprung mass' - the weight of components between the springs and the surface of the track.

-Modern Formula One suspension is minutely adjustable.
-Initial set-up for a track will be made according to weather conditions (wet weather settings are far softer) and experience from previous years, which will determine basic spring and damper settings.
+Modern Formula 1 suspension is minutely adjustable.
+Initial set-up for a track will be made according to weather conditions (wet-weather settings are far softer) and experience from previous years, which will determine basic spring and damper settings.
 These rates can then be altered according to driver preference and tyre performance, as can the suspension geometry under specific circumstances.
 Set-up depends on the aerodynamic requirements of the track, weather conditions and driver preference for understeer or oversteer - this being nothing more complicated than whether the front or back of the car loses grip first at the limits of adhesion.